How to Create a Build-Your-Own-Sandwich Bar for a Crowd

-Last weekend, my middle son turned 15 and requested a build-your-own-sandwich-bar for his celebratory meal.
+When my middle son turned 15, he requested a build-your-own-sandwich-bar for his celebratory meal.
 Years ago we established that a DIY-anything is pretty much the easiest way to feed a crowd, and after years of serving burger bars, mac and cheese bars, and even ice cream sandwich bars, we had yet to put together a sandwich bar, and I was intrigued by the idea.

 Using a rough estimate of half a pound each of assorted meats and cheeses for every 6 guests, I determined the quantities needed for my crowd.
 Then, I made a list of which meats and cheeses were likely to be most popular and came up with the following list:

 - ½ lb. each roasted turkey and black forest ham

 - ¼ lb. each roast beef, mortadella, prosciutto and capicollo